Sambucus nigra f. porphyrophylla 'Eva'PBR

 Height x Spread: 150cm x 100cm

 Adaptable to different planting conditions, its form and habit suits a range of garden styles.
 It also adds impressive texture and contrast to the back of a border.
 In early spring cut it down to ground level to obtain the optimum foliage colour.
-This recently introduced deciduous shrub grows well in any fairly fertile, free draining soil with some moisture and humus in full sun.
+This recently introduced deciduous shrub grows well in any fairly fertile, free draining soil with some moisture in full sun.

 This perennial is extremely harmful if consumed.
 Berries are edible if cooked.